 FIRST is a possible new treatment for PTSD.
 It is a therapy which is intended to be comfortable, non-traumatising and non-intrusive.
+Your therapist will teach you all the steps of the process which will begin with you thinking about picture-based stories around everyday events before you move on to working with the trauma memory.
 During the therapy you will be asked to picture scenes that led up to your traumatic experience but at no point will you be asked to describe the detail of these experiences.
 The treatment takes place over 3-4 weekly sessions that last approximately 90 minutes.